 This paper illustrates the complexity of curriculum reform.
 We feel that many of the Issues and challenges discussed above apply not only to new content, but also apply to its execution and evaluation within a new framework.
 While the new Curriculum is appreciable but there are few teachers who will be able to translate the very complex and vaguely stated outcomes of the curriculum into appropriate learning programmes.
-In this paper we have attempted to illustrate the range of practical demands and challenges placed on teachers and colleges involved in making this curriculum successful.
+In this paper attempted to we have illustrate the range of demands practical and challenges placed on teachers and colleges involved in making this curriculum successful.